Malak-Sabry-104/NestHash/README.md

 ---

-Have you ever searched for an image or file but couldn’t remember its name? but remembered its contents perfectly?
+Have you ever searched for a file but couldn’t remember its name? but remembered its contents perfectly?
 Or knew the name but had no clue where it was saved? 🗂️🤷‍♀️